30th June 2021

 Craft Commerce vs Shopify

 When comparing Craft Commerce to Shopify, it’s essential to understand that Craft Commerce is not designed to go head-to-head with Shopify.
-They both offer the ability for merchants to sell online, but they are very different platforms, with very different setups.
+They both offer the ability for businesses to sell online, but they are very different platforms, with very different setups.

 Craft Commerce is an add-on to Craft CMS, an open-source, self-hosted content management system, which comes with a huge range of benefits of its own.
 Craft websites are built from scratch; there are no out-of-the-box templates or purchasable themes, so you will need to commission an agency with a digital team that has experience designing for and building with Craft.